 Ask God for "knowledge and depth of insight" (Philippians 1:9).
 Try to identify real needs.

-And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best.
+And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless until the day of Christ.
 (Philippians 1:9-10)

 It is easy to get caught up in an emotional response when hearing a plea for help.
 Pray before making a commitment to give money.
 If you think you may be too caught up in the feeling of the moment, give yourself permission to wait and pray for a day before deciding to give.